 PRE-CONDITIONS

-Refer to LRI guide.
+Refer to LRI guide section 1.7.1.
 Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.

 POST-CONDITIONS

-Refer to LRI guide.
+Refer to LRI guide 1.7.2.
 Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.